 - There is a 7 percent increase in total crashes and a 3.9 percent increase in people killed or seriously injured in parking lot crashes caused by seniors.

-Certain factors consistently show up as contributing to these types of crashes.
-Here are four reasons older people are involved in so many parking lot crashes:
+Certain factors consistently show up as contributing to these types of accidents.
+Here are four reasons older people are involved in so many parking lot accidents:

 This occurs when a senior mistakenly applies the gas pedal, thinking he is applying the brake.
 It is caused by a decline in an older driver’s physical and mental abilities.

 As people get older, it is harder for them to divide their attention among multiple tasks, and distracted driving can be more of a problem for them.
 Monitoring a GPS or navigation system, fiddling with music, or even talking while driving can pose more challenging distractions to older drivers than younger ones.
 Added to this, parking lots have many outside distractions, including lots of vehicles, pedestrians, and bicyclists.

 As people age, they lose physical abilities that are critical to safe driving, such as strength, coordination, range of motion, flexibility, and reaction time.
 These all make it more difficult for older drivers to turn to see other drivers when backing up.

 Older drivers can suffer changes to their vision as they age, like the ability to distinguish details and a narrowing of the field of vision.
 This can make it more difficult for them to see signs, signals, vehicles, pedestrians, and bicyclists.
 Seniors can also be more sensitive to low light and glare, making it harder to see at night and in the sun’s bright light.
 These vision declines can contribute to more problems driving in general and is one of the reasons seniors are more prone to wrecks in parking lots.